 The City of Tulsa strives to eliminate disparities and barriers that hinder equitable opportunities and outcomes for all Tulsans.
 The first step toward reaching this goal is to identify and measure inequalities that prevent some Tulsans from thriving.
 The next step is to use that information to guide public policy and innovative solutions that lead to equitable opportunities and outcomes.

 How do we measure equality in Tulsa?
 In 2017, to answer this question, the City of Tulsa and the Community Service Council created a longitudinal, data-based framework to identify inequalities, to measure their impact, and to track progress in reducing or eliminating them—the Tulsa Equality Indicators.
-Since then three annual reports have been released.
+Since then five annual reports have been released.

 How are the data used?
 The report’s findings enable city and community leaders to identify the city’s greatest challenges to equity, and then to apply that data to the development of policies and solutions that will make progress towards being a city where all residents have equitable opportunities to thrive.

 Why do we use the term equality instead of equity?
 This choice was not made without great consideration.
 Although the two terms are similar and sometimes used interchangeably, they represent different concepts.
 READ MORE >

 Tulsa Equality Indicators includes a set of 54 indicators, organized into six broad themes: economic opportunity, education, Housing, Justice, Public Health, and Services.
 The selection of indicators is community-driven and intentionally distributed evenly across the six themes.
 The indicators are not intended as a comprehensive list of all inequalities experienced by Tulsans, but rather as a representative sample.